Marat Kazey: Biography

-Father Ivan Georgievich Kazey, is a communist, activist, served for 10 years in the Baltic Fleet.
+His father Ivan Georgievich Kazey was a communist activist who served for 10 years in the Baltic Fleet.
 He did military service on the battleship Marat, after which he named his son Marat.
 Then he worked at the Dzerzhinsk machine-tractor station, headed the training courses for tractor drivers, was the chairman of the comrades court.
 In 1935 he was arrested for "sabotage", rehabilitated posthumously in 1959.

 Mother Anna Aleksandrovna Kazey was also an activist, she was a member of the election commission for elections to the Supreme Soviet of the Soviet Union.
 Like her husband, she was subjected to reprisals, was arrested twice on charges of "Trotskyism", but was released.
 Despite the arrests, she continued to actively support the Soviet regime.
 During World War II, she hid wounded partisans and treated them, for which in 1942 she was hanged by the Germans in Minsk.

 After the death of his mother, Marat and his older sister Ariadna in November 1942 went to the partisan detachment named after the 25th anniversary of October Revolution.

 In the winter of 1943, when the detachment was breaking out of an encirclement, Ariadne Kazei received severe frostbite to her feet, and it was required to amputate both of her legs.
 She was to be evacuated to the Soviet rear, but her condition worsened, and the amputation was carried out in the field.
 Ariadne was evacuated by plane only on June 14, 1943.
 Marat, being underage, was asked to evacuate with his sister, but he refused and remained in the detachment.

 Subsequently, Marat became a scout of the headquarters of the 200th partisan brigade named after.
 K. K. Rokossovsky under the command of brigade commander N. Yu.
 Baranov.
 In addition to reconnaissance, he participated in raids and sabotage.
 For gallantry and intrepidity in battle he was awarded the Order of the Patriotic War of the 1st degree, medals "For Courage" (being wounded, he raised the partisans to attack) and "For Battle Merit".

 In March 1943, Marat is credited with saving the partisan detachment.
 When Germans attempting to clear the area of partisans surrounded them via a pincer movement near the village of Rumok, it was the scout Kazei who managed to break through the enemy's encirclement and lead another partisan detachment under D.A.
-Furmanov seven kilometers away to their aid..
+Furmanov seven kilometers away to their aid.